Below are descriptions of original upper-level undergraduate and graduate seminars that I have developed and taught.

 - Columbia University, Dept. of Art History & Archaeology, Mellon Postdoctoral Fellow and Lecturer, 2015-17

-- Art Humanities: Masterpieces of Western Art, core curriculum, required survey, course, 3 semesters
+- Art Humanities: Masterpieces of Western Art, required Core Curriculum course, 3 semesters

-- Sunshine/Noir: Minor Histories of California Art, advanced undergrad travel seminar*, spring 2017
+- Sunshine/Noir: Minor Histories of California Art, advanced undergraduate travel seminar, spring 2017

 - Franklin & Marshall College, Dept. of Theatre, Dance and Film, Adjunct Assistant Professor of Film & Media Studies, fall 2012